-Share holding Country of Decen nber 31, Subsidiaries incorporation Business type 2021 2020 AI Logistics Company Limited (A) Thailand Local and overseas logistics for passenger, merchandise, parcel and other materials.
-(Ceased operations) 100 100 AI Ports and Terminals Company Limited Thailand Port service (Ceased operations) 100 100
+Share holding Country of Decen nber 31, Subsidiaries incorporation Business type 2022 2021 AI Logistics Company Limited (A) Thailand Local and overseas logistics for passenger, merchandise, parcel and other materials.
+(Ceased operations) - 100 AI Ports and Terminals Company Limited Thailand Port service (Ceased operations) 100 100

-(A) On July 7, 2021, AI Logistics Company Limited registered the liquidation of the company with Department of Business Development, the Ministry of Commerce.
+(A) On July 7, 2021, AI Logistics Company Limited registered the dissolution of the company with Department of Business Development, the Ministry of Commerce.